emoacht/HelloSwitcher/README.md

  * Windows 10
  * .NET Framework 4.8

+This tool has to be run as administrator.

 ## Download

 :floppy_disk: [Latest release](https://github.com/emoacht/HelloSwitcher/releases/latest)

+## How it works

+This tool works as follows:

+- If a specifiled USB camera is connected to the PC, this tool will __disable__ a specified built-in camera so that the USB camera is used for Windows Hello.
+- If the USB camera is disconnected, this tool will __enable__ the built-in camera so that it will be used for Windows Hello again.

+This tool internally calls [PnPUtil](https://docs.microsoft.com/en-us/windows-hardware/drivers/devtest/pnputil), a command-line tool which is included in the OS for managing devices, with administrator privilege to enable/disable a built-in camera.

+This tool consists of ordinary app and Windows service.
+The former (app) has the notification icon to interact with a user and provides settings.
+The latter (service) runs in the background and automatically starts before sign-in of a user.
+This service is necessary to make sure the cameras are switched before Window Hello is used for sign-in in the case where the USB camera is connected/disconnected during the PC is turned off or suspended.

 ## Getting started

-1. Run the executable file.
-This tool's icon will appear in the notification area.
-Open the menu by right click and select `Open settings`.
+1. Run the installer.
+When this app starts, its icon will appear in the notification area.
+Right-click it to open the menu and select `Open settings`.
 Then the settings window will appear.

-2. Specify a built-in camera used for Windows Hello and a USB camera which you wish to use for Windows Hello and then click `Apply`.
-That's all.
+2. Specify a built-in camera for Windows Hello and a USB camera which you wish to use for Windows Hello.
+If you wish to run this tool in the background, check `Run as service when this app is not running`.
+Then click `Apply`.
+That’s all.

-3. If you wish to run this tool from startup, register it in Task Scheduler.
+3. If you select not to run as service but wish to run this app (not service) from startup, register the executable file (HelloSwitcher.exe) in Task Scheduler.

     - In `Gereral`, check `Run with highest privileges`.
     - In `Conditions`, uncheck __both__ `Start the task only if the computer is on AC power` and `Stop if the computer switches to battery power`.
     - In `Settings`, uncheck `Stop the task if it runs longer than:`.

-## Remarks

- - This tool has to be run as administrator because it is required to enable/disable a device.
- - This tool cannot change enabled/disabled state of the specified built-in camera at the OS's sign-in because it runs after sign-in.
-It means that if the specified USB camera is connected before sign-out and then disconnected before sign-in, no camera will be available for Windows Hello at sign-in.

 ## History

+Ver 1.3 2021-5-4

+ - Add Windows service
+ - Enable to install and run service

+Ver 1.2 2021-4-22

+ - Enable to run as service

 Ver 1.1 2021-2-18